Working with Your Product’s Pricing and Availability

 Controlling Product Availability

-In-App Purchase products are available worldwide and aren’t limited by territory.
+In-app purchase products are available worldwide and aren’t limited by territory.
 This availability ensures a seamless customer experience.
-For example, if an app is purchased in Germany and the customer moves to Turkey, the customer can still access products within the app even if the app has never been available in Turkey.
-If you need to restrict product access for some reason, you develop a solution from inside the app.
+For example, if a customer purchases an app in one country and then moves to another country, the customer can still access products within the app even if the app has never been available in the new country.
+If you need to restrict product access for a specific reason, you develop a solution from inside the app.

 Removing Products from Sale